Cacti/plugin_reportit/README.md

 * issue#46: Reports marked as public not available to Everyone

+* issue#50: Data Source links do not show graphs

 * issue#53: Database ON/OFF fields were being corrupted

 * issue#54: Crashed report can never be run again